-UPDATE: We will be recruiting for a second round of the program soon.
-If you would like to be added to the contact list, please email Robert here.
+UPDATE: The second round of the program began on February 26, 2022!
+If you would like to be considered for future studies, please email Robert here.

 All too often, people are diagnosed with Parkinson's, handed a flyer with information and told "we'll see you in six months".
 The goal of this program is to bridge that gap of fear and isolation, helping to empower those with PD on how to have a positive mindset and face their challenges with strength, confidence and resilience.